 Of course, you'll need a projector for the job - preferably a future-proof model that can project at 4K resolution.
 We've taken a deep dive into the market to find you the best candidates for your home projection needs.
 We've also got a list of Full HD projectors if that's more your price bracket.

-Our guide to the best 4K projector to buy today
+Best 4K projectors to buy today

 The key to Optoma's success with this projector is its price - you simply won't find 4K imaging this cheaply and with such quality reproduction anywhere else.
 In fact, as you'll see, you could pay multiples of its price from other manufacturers.